PFAS Health Effects

 You cannot eliminate PFAS from your body, but you can reduce ongoing exposure, which allows your body burden to decline over time as existing PFAS are slowly cleared.

-• Test your drinking water PFAS in drinking water is the most significant controllable exposure for most people.
+• Test your drinking water.
+PFAS in drinking water is the most significant controllable exposure for most people.
 Find a certified lab through the EPA’s laboratory accreditation program.

 • Filter your water.
 A reverse osmosis system certified under NSF/ANSI Standard 58 removes 90 to 99 percent of most PFAS.
 Install one at the kitchen tap used for drinking and cooking.